 We will be the first to admit that, although we don't like to be biased, grey kitchens are some of our favorites out there.
 A lot of time is spent scrolling through gorgeous pics of grey kitchens, be it classic Shakers or rustic farmhouse styles.
 So we thought, to give us an excuse to continue down our Pinterest hole of dreamy kitchens, we'd put all our best findings in one place to provide you all with some inspiration.

-Gathering grey kitchen ideas is a favourite pastime of ours.
-Whether you want to add a few touches of the now and forever-trending colour to your space, or if you're looking to overhaul your entire kitchen with a completely grey colour scheme, you've come to the right place.
-From light grey kitchen ideas or dark colour schemes, beautiful kitchen cabinets and more, we've 16 lovely ideas to get you inspired.
+Whether you want to add a few touches of the now and forever-trending color to your current space, or if you're looking to overhaul your entire kitchen with a completely grey color scheme, you will find inspiration here.
+From light grey kitchens to dark color schemes, beautiful kitchen cabinets and more, we've covered it all.

 2. Warm up a grey kitchen with copper accents

-We love the idea of pairing a simple grey scheme with copper kitchen accessories.
+If you are looking for grey kitchen ideas that still have a nice warmth, we love the look of pairing a simple grey scheme with copper kitchen accessories.
 Combining cool and warm tones in this way will add depth to a space without compromising the simplicity that many seek when opting for a grey scheme.